-Lemont’s colorful early history began in the late 1830’s with the construction of the Illinois and Michigan Canal, and with the influx of immigrant workers who settled and remained.
+Lemont’s colorful early history began in the late 1830’s with the construction of the I&M Canal, and with the influx of immigrant workers who settled and remained.
 By the mid 1800’s, limestone quarrying became the big business in Lemont and was the main cause of the town’s growth.
 Many fine local examples of buildings constructed with Lemont limestone still exist, including the Historic Chicago Water Tower landmark on Michigan Avenue.
 Local government and community volunteers have forged strong partnerships to rejuvenate both the I&M Canal and the old limestone quarries, with the goal of utilizing them for recreational and commercial use.

 Our proximity to 1-355, I-55 and I-80, makes Lemont a prime destination for business development.
 Metra’s Heritage Corridor commuter line provides a convenient transportation link to the City of Chicago.